ionos-cloud/crossplane-provider-ionoscloud/examples/example.md

 The updates applied should be updated in the external resource in IONOS Cloud.

-### Delete Datacenter, LAN and Postgres Cluster CRs
+### Delete datacenter, LAN and Postgres cluster CRs

-If you want to delete the ``example`` Postgres Cluster CR created, use the following command:
+If you want to delete the ``example`` Postgres cluster CR created, use the following command:

 ```bash
 kubectl delete postgrescluster example
 ```

-This would trigger the destroying of the DBaaS Postgres Cluster.
+This would trigger the destroying of the DBaaS Postgres cluster.

 {% hint style="warning" %}
-**Warning:** Make sure to delete the DBaaS Postgres Cluster before deleting the datacenter or the LAN used in the Cluster's connection.
+**Warning:** Make sure to delete the DBaaS Postgres cluster before deleting the datacenter or the LAN used in the Cluster's connection.
 {% endhint %}